-5.3 Self-Assessment Report
+5.3.
+Self-Assessment Report

-The self-assessment report seeks information from Providers about how they have engaged stakeholders, including Participants, Employers, and Referring Providers, and used their feedback to tailor and improve the delivery of Services.
+The Self-assessment Report seeks information from Providers about how they have engaged stakeholders, including Participants, Employers, and Referring Providers, and used their feedback to tailor and improve the delivery of Services.
 It is also an opportunity for Providers to demonstrate how they are meeting the Service Offer Commitments.

-Providers must complete and submit to the Department, in accordance with the Key Contacts Protocol, a self-assessment report after the end of each Performance Period and or at such other times as the Department determines.
+Providers must complete and submit to the Department, in accordance with the Key Contacts Protocol, a Self-assessment Report after the end of each Performance Period and or at such other times as the Department determines.

-The Department will provide relevant performance data information to each Provider after the end of each Performance Period.
-The data and information will support Providers to complete their self-assessment report and to submit it within the required timeframe.
+The Department will provide relevant performance data information and the Self-assessment Report template to each Provider after the end of each Performance Period.
+The data and information will support Providers to complete their Self-assessment Report and to submit it within the required timeframe.

-The use of the Self-Assessment Report Template is mandatory.
+The use of the Self-assessment Report template is mandatory.

-Providers must retain the completed self-assessment report.
+Providers must retain the completed Self-assessment Report.